-- 3 to 4 teaspoons lemon juice or add as per taste
+- 2 to 3 teaspoons lemon juice or add as per taste

-- When the potatoes become warm or cool down, then peel them and cut into small cubes.
+- If you have cooked the potatoes, in a stove-top pressure cooker or in the Instant pot, then let the potatoes become warm or cool at room temperature, then peel them and cut into small cubes.

-- In a pan, heat 3 tablespoons oil on medium flame.
+- In a pan, heat oil on medium heat.
 Let the oil become hot.

-- Now add 2 to 3 chopped green chillies. mix very well.
+- Now add chopped green chillies and mix very well.

-- Sprinkle ½ teaspoon turmeric powder, ½ teaspoon red chili powder and salt as required.
+- Sprinkle turmeric powder, red chili powder and salt as required.
+Mix thoroughly.

 - Saute the potatoes for 2 to 3 minutes on low to medium flame stirring often.

-- Serve jeera aloo hot with phulkas, pooris or parathas or bread.
+- Serve jeera aloo hot with phulka, poori or paratha or bread.

 Nutrition Info Approximate values